0n0w1c/Foundations/readme.md

 Tiles assigned with the same number, merge rather than stack.
 If Alien Biomes is active, settings for stacking the painted refined concretes are not available.
 If Dectorio is active, this mod will utilize the provided painted refined concrete.
-Otherwise, if the startup setting is enabled, this mod will supply the painted refined concretes.
+Otherwise, if the startup setting is enabled, this mod will supply the painted refined concrete.

-A runtime setting for each tile, allows you to limit the selections available for the Foudnations button,
+A runtime setting for each tile, allows you to limit the selections available for the Foundations button,
 to create a "palatte" of tiles for quick selection.
 Dectorio users should visit the runtime settings (Map tab), most of the Dectorio tiles are not selected by default.